chatwars/chatwars-api-docs/README.md

 * `AuthorizationFailed` - some field of transaction is bad or confirmation code is wrong
 * `InsufficientFunds` - the player or application balance is insufficient
 * `InvalidToken` - no such token, might be revoked?
 * `Forbidden` - Your app has no rights to execute this action with this token.
 Payload will contain `requiredOperation` field.
-We encourage you to use this field in following `authAdditionalOperation`, instead of enumerating existing ones.
+We encourage you to use this field in following `authAdditionalOperation`, instead of enumerating existing ones